marko-js/marko/docs/events.md

 ## Emitting custom events

-The recommended way for a [custom tag](./custom-tags.md) to communicate with it's parent is through custom events.
+The recommended way for a [custom tag](./custom-tags.md) to communicate with its parent is through custom events.

 All components implement a node.js style [event emitter](https://nodejs.org/api/events.html#events_class_eventemitter) API, which is used to emit events to its parent component.